 - (1) Represents net income before depreciation and amortization, interest income (expense), net, income taxes, other expenses, net, gain or loss from the sale of assets, non-recurring items and non-cash expenses.
-For the period from January 1, 1998 through November 5, 1998, EBITDA before seller expenses excludes \$5,764,000 of non-recurring costs incurred by Cable Michigan.
-For the year ended December 31, 1997, EBITDA before seller expenses excludes a \$2,571,000 gain recognized by Cable Michigan on the sale of a Florida cable system.
-Management believes that EBITDA before seller expenses is a meaningful measure of performance and it is commonly used in the cable television industry to analyze and compare cable television companies on the basis of operating performance, leverage and liquidity.
-However, EBITDA before seller expenses is not intended to be a performance measure that should be regarded as an alternative to, or more meaningful than, either operating income or net income as an indicator of operating performance or cash flows as a measure of liquidity, as determined in accordance with GAAP.
-EBITDA before seller expenses, as computed by management, is not necessarily comparable to similarly titled amounts of other companies.
-See the financial statements, including statements of cash flows, included elsewhere herein. - (2) Represents EBITDA before seller expenses as a percentage of revenues. - (3) The ratio of earnings to fixed charges represents the number of times fixed charges were covered by net income adjusted for provision (benefit) for income taxes, equity in (loss) of unconsolidated entities, minority interest in (loss) income of consolidated entity and fixed charges.
-Fixed charges consist of interest expense, net and a portion of operating lease rental expense deemed to be representative of the interest factor. - (4) The number of dwelling units in a particular community that management estimates can be connected to our cable system. - (5) A home with one or more televisions connected to a cable system is counted as one basic subscriber.
+For the period from Jauary 1, 1998 through November 5, 1998, EBITDA excludes \$5,764,000 of non-recurring costs incurred by Cable Michigan.
+For the year ended December 31, 1997, EBITDA excludes a \$2,571,000 gain recognized by Cable Michigan on the sale of a Florida cable system.
+Management believes that EBITDA is a meaningful measure of performance and it is commonly used in the cable television industry to analyze and compare cable television companies on the basis of operating performance, leverage and liquidity.
+However, EBITDA is not intended to be a performance measure that should be regarded as an alternative to, or more meaningful than, either operating income or net income as an indicator of operating performance or cash flows as a measure of liquidity, as determined in accordance with GAAP.
+EBITDA, as computed by management, is not necessarily comparable to similarly titled amounts of other companies.
+See the financial statements, including statements of cash flows, included elsewhere herein.
+(2) Represents EBITDA as a percentage of revenues. - (3) The ratio of earnings to fixed charges represents the number of times fixed charges were covered by net income adjusted for provision (benefit) for income taxes, equity in (loss) of unconsolidated entities, minority interest in (loss) income of consolidated entity and fixed charges.
+Fixed charges consist of interest expense, net and a portion of operating lease rental expense deemed to be representative of the interest factor.
+Cable Michigan's earnings were inadequate to cover fixed charges by \$15,119,000, \$8,525,000 and \$12,368,000 for the years ended December 31, 1996, 1997 and for the period from January 1, 1998 through November 5, 1998, respectively.
+Avalon Michigan Inc.'s earnings were inadequate to cover fixed charges by \$5,128,000 for the period from June 2, 1998 (inception) through December 31, 1998.
+Pegasus earnings were inadequate to cover fixed charges by \$1,239,000, \$1,156,000, \$625,000, \$414,000 and \$303,000 for the years ended December 30, 1997 and 1998, respectively. - (4) The number of dwelling units in a particular community that management estimates can be connected to our cable system. - (5) A home with one or more televisions connected to a cable system is counted as one basic subscriber.
 Bulk accounts are included on an equivalent basic by dividing the total monthly bill for the account by the basic monthly charge for a single outlet in the area. - (6) Calculated as basic subscribers as a percentage of homes passed. - (7) Includes only single channel services offered for a monthly fee per channel and does not include tiers of channels as a package for a single monthly fee.
-A subscriber may purchase more than one premium service, each of which is counted as a separate premium service unit. - (8) Calculated as premium units as a percentage of basic subscribers. - (9) Represents revenues during the respective period divided by the number of months in the period divided by the average number of basic subscribers (beginning of period plus end of period divided by two) for this period.
-(10) The operations of Avalon Cable of Michigan, Inc. commenced on November 6, - (10) The operations of Avalon Cable of Michigan, Inc. commenced on November 6, 1998 with the acquisition of Cable Michigan.
+A subscriber may purchase more than one premium service, each of which is counted as a separate premium service unit. - (8) Calculated as premium units as a percentage of basic subscribers.(9) Represents revenues during the respective period divided by the number of months in the period divided by the average number of basic subscribers - (beginning of period plus end of period divided by two) for this period.(10) The operations of Avalon Michigan Inc. commenced on November 6, 1998 with the acquisition of Cable Michigan.